Nonconventional limit theorems in discrete and continuous time via martingales: Limiting covariances

 and the localization condition

-Let $n_1<n_2<\ldots<n_d$ be a sequence of integers that tend to $\infty$ with some of gaps $\{n_{i+1}-n_i\}$ tending to infinity while others are kept fixed.
+Let $n_1<n_2<\cdots<n_d$ be a sequence of integers that tend to $\infty$ with some of the gaps $\{n_{i+1}-n_i\}$ tending to infinity while others are kept fixed.
 This splits the set of integers $1,2,\ldots, d$ into a partition $\cP$ consisting of blocks $B_j$ of different sizes.
-The pairwise distances between integers in each block $B_j$ remain fixed (so it can be viewed as rigid) while the distances between different blocks tend to $\infty$.
+The pairwise distances between integers in each block $B_j$ remain fixed (so it can be viewed as rigid), while the distances between different blocks tend to $\infty$.
 We assume that each block $B_j$ consists of at most $m$ integers.
-Let $m_j$ denotes the number of integers in a block $B_j$ and $S_j$ denotes the set of spacings in $B_j$, i.e. sequence of $m_j-1$ positive integers representing pairwise distances between successive integers in $S_j$.
+Let $m_j$ denote the number of integers in a block $B_j$ and $S_j$ denote the set of spacings in $B_j$, that is, the sequence of $m_j-1$ positive integers representing pairwise distances between successive integers in $S_j$.
 Let the distribution $\mu_{\cP}$ on $(R^l)^d$ be the product measure

 over successive blocks. \begin{lemma} Assume that $\{n_j\}$ goes to infinity with rigid blocks determined by $\cP$.
 Then